onethinx/cortex-meson-builder/README.md

 1. Restart VS Code

 Install manually using the command prompt / terminal
-1. Execute `code --install-extension rolfnoot.cortex-meson-builder`
+1. Execute `code --install-extension onethinx.cortex-meson-builder`
 1. Wait for all extensions to install
 1. Restart VS Code